bianca9901/hangman/README.md

 * As a first-time visitor my goal is to try the Hangman Game application and understand its purpose by reading the instructions.

-* As a first-time visitior my goal is to play the game so that I can understand its features.
+* As a first-time visitor my goal is to play the game so that I can understand its features.

 ### **Returning Visitor Goals:**

-* As a returning visitor my goal is to play the game to see if my guessing skills has improved.
+* As a returning visitor my goal is to play the game to see if my guessing skills have improved.

 ### **Frequent Visitor Goals:**

 * As a frequent visitor my goal is to play multiple times so that I can test my focus and luck.

-* As a frequent visitor my goal is to play the game so that I can improve my english vocabulary.
+* As a frequent visitor my goal is to play the game so that I can improve my English vocabulary.

 ## Existing features